 Anna gave the American premiere of this work in the MIT chapel, Boston, Massachusetts, in a recital which she gave with Paula.
 Paula performed Andrew's Sacred Mass for Solo Voice in this recital.

 MIT Chapel, Cambridge Massachusetts (Photo by Gunnar Klack)

 We all had a lovely family time in Boston around this concert.
 Paula was at the time working in pastoral care at Harvard, where her husband, David, was working for his PhD.
 Andrew, Anna and I were visiting.
-As often happens, a concert came about on the trip and this recital was organised by Paula, as was another recent joint recital in Brecon Cathedral in August 2017, where they performed the 2 Solo Masses again.
+As often happens, a concert came about on the trip, organised by Paula, as was another subsequent joint recital in Brecon Cathedral in August 2017, where they performed the 2 Solo Masses again.

 Anna and Paula Downes outside Brecon Cathedral

 Andrew and Cynthia Downes with two of their grandchildren, Oscar and Penny, after the concert, Pilgrims Tearooms, Brecon Cathedral

 Programme for Anna Downes' performance of the Mass for Solo Violin, St Martin's Church, Bullring, Birmingham, 2013:

 Poster for Anna Downes' performance of the Mass for Solo Violin, St Martin's Church, Bullring, Birmingham, 2014: